-Noble Laureate Professor Daniel Kahneman describes mental life as composing of two fictitious characters – SYSTEM 1 and SYSTEM 2.
-In his book ‘Thinking Fast and Slow,’ he explains in great detail about these 2 systems and how they affect our thinking.
+Noble Laureate Professor Daniel Kahneman describes mental life as composing of two fictitious characters – System 1 and System 2.
+In his book, he explains these two systems in great detail and how they affect our thinking.

-According to Kahneman System 1 and System 2 thinking uses different processing within the mind altogether.
-In this article, the abilities, limitations, and functions of these 2 systems will be explained.
-Read on!
+According to Kahneman, both System 1 and System 2 thinking uses different processing within the mind altogether.
+In this article, the abilities, limitations, and functions of these two systems will be explained.

 “System 1 has learned to associate between ideas; it has also learned skills such as reading and understanding the nuances of social situations.”

 Moreover, System 1 takes over during emergencies and assigns priority only to self-protective actions.
 Imagine driving a car that unexpectedly skids on a slippery surface.
 You will notice that you responded to the threat before you became fully conscious of it, a characteristic of System 1.